- Print this page

 However, you can only be made offers of housing by participating community housing providers if you have already told us you wish to be considered for community housing.

-If you are not sure whether you have done this, or you want to make this change to an existing application, please contact your local Housing NSW office and they will help you do this.
+If you are not sure whether you have done this, or you want to make this change to an existing application, please contact your local FACS Housing office and they will help you do this.

-You are able to contact any Housing NSW office or a participating community housing provider to request any changes to your application.
+You are able to contact any FACS Housing office or a participating community housing provider to request any changes to your application.
 This might be as simple as a new contact number or a change of address.

 Yes.
 There are more opportunities to be housed when you have registered your interest in public and community housing.
 It is very difficult to tell which housing provider will make you an offer as it depends on many factors such as: